Turn Wasted Heat Into Power with Combined Heat and Power

 Reduce the risk of power loss from grid disruption

-Protect against future energy price fluctuations via long-term agreements
+Protect against future energy price fluctuations via long-term power purchase agreements

 Improved grid stability:

 Limit grid congestion and offset electrical line losses

 Reduce criteria pollutant and carbon emissions by 40% or more